 Spotify Premium Users

-If your playlist is saved to Spotify (available to paying customers), try Alarmify (iOS, Android).
+If your playlist is saved to Spotify (available to paying customers), try Alarmify [No Longer Available].
 The Android and iOS apps are seemingly created by different developers, but work in a similar way.
 The Android app has fantastic reviews, while the iOS reviews are pretty negative.
 As an iOS user myself though, as long as you leave the app open, and click the Sleep button, it works fine.
 An alternative, more powerful Android-only option is Sleep as Android.

 Waking Up on the Right Side of the Bed